For a homeowner, the winter can be particularly harsh.

-If you have equity in your home, you can apply for a cash-out refinance or take out a HELOC.
-Both essentially leverage your home equity to give you a low-interest line of credit you can pull from as needed.
+If you have equity in your home, you can apply for a cash-out refinance which lets you leverage your home equity to obtain cash for any number of reasons.
 Consider it your very own home repair loan.
 Use it to make all your post-winter home repairs and maybe even do a few upgrades while you’re at it.

 Do some spring cleaning.

 Take some time to clean out your closets, cabinets, and garage, and get rid of things you don’t wear or use anymore.
 Consider selling them on Facebook or on apps like OfferUp or Letgo.
 You can also take them to a local consignment shop or host a garage sale.
 Use the funds you get toward your repairs!

 If you consider yourself the handy type, there are some home repairs you may be able to do on your own.
 Painting, replacing siding, and other minor projects are good options for DIYing, as you can’t do too much damage should things go awry.
 If you can’t DIY your repairs, consider a trade-off with a local handyman.